great-expectations/great_expectations/docs/how_to_guides/configuring_data_contexts/how_to_populate_credentials_from_yaml_file.rst

 .. _how_to_guides__configuring_data_contexts__how_to_populate_credentials_from_yaml_file:

-How to Populate Credentials From a YAML File
+How to populate credentials from a yaml file
 =============================================

-This guide will explain how to populate credentials (or any value) in your ``great_expectations.yml`` project config from another ``YAML`` file.
+This guide will explain how to populate credentials (or any value) in your ``great_expectations.yml`` project config from another yaml file.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: